-Finally, and most significantly at this stage of the proceeding, to establish a likelihood of success on the merits for a claim of retaliation, Conn and Miller must show a "causal connection between elements one and two - that is, the adverse action was motivated at least in part by the plaintiff's protected conduct."
+Finally, and most significantly at this stage of the proceeding, to establish a likelihood of success on the merits for a claim of retaliation, Conn and Miller must show a "causal connection between elements one and two -- that is, the adverse action was motivated at least in part by the plaintiff's protected conduct."
 Thaddeus-X, 175 F.3d at 394.
 The plaintiffs' burden here is to show that their suspension and discharge were motivated in substantial part by the fact that they engaged in constitutionally protected activity.
 Sowards, 203 F.3d at 431.

-The issue the Court must resolve here is the manner in which the plaintiffs must meet their burden of showing the causal connection for purposes of this preliminary injunction motion.
-The plaintiffs argue that this Court can find as a matter of law that the third prong of the test is met because the MERC Administrative Law Judge found as fact that the Board disciplined and attempted to discharge Conn and Miller in retaliation for their opposition to its plan to close the schools, and that his findings in the MERC proceeding are entitled to preclusive effect in this action.
-Plaintiffs' Brief in Support of their Mtn. for Inj. at 13.
-The defendants assert that the findings of the MERC Administrative Law Judge are not entitled to preclusive effect because they have objected to the findings of the Administrative Law Judge and that therefore those findings do not constitute the "final judgment" of the MERC.
+The issue the Court must resolve is quite simply how the plaintiffs must meet their burden of showing the causal connection for purposes of this preliminary injunction motion.

+The plaintiffs argue that the Court can find as a matter of law that the third prong of the test is met because the MERC Administrative Law Judge found as fact that the Board disciplined and attempted to discharge Conn and Miller in retaliation for their opposition to its plan to close the schools, and that his findings in the MERC proceeding are entitled to preclusive effect in this action.
+Plaintiffs' Brief in Support of their Mot. for Prelim.
+Inj., at 13.
+The defendants assert that the findings of the MERC Administrative Law Judge are not entitled to preclusive effect because they have objected to his findings and that, therefore, those findings do not constitute the "final judgment" of the MERC.